Published 7 June, 2019

 If Parker thinks that he can’t keep himself up to update, he has to listen to the other developers.

 Arrogant and jealous developers

-If you come up with a solution, then they might stand against you, without even knowing what the solution is.
+If you come up with a solution, they might stand against you without knowing what the solution is.